DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 These larger problems can include increased difficulty in making changes to the code, a higher risk of introducing bugs, and decreased overall quality and reliability of the code.

 There is really only one defense against the consequences of broken windows, and that is to fix the broken windows as soon as they are identified, or at least board them up!

+# The requirements myth

+I (Simon) used to be annoyed that clients or project owners didn't specify exactly what they wanted in the user stories.
+Did they not understand how much of our time they were wasting when we had to ask them to clarify everything?

+As a pragmatic programmer you understand that no one knows exactly what they want and it's part of your job to help them understand it.
+By discussing the underlying problem and all the edge cases you will probably come up with something better than your client or you would come up with on your own.
+This is why we work iteratively.
+We explore the problem space and every iteration we come a bit closer to a good (enough!) solution.
+Use mockups and prototypes to verify that you are solving the right problem.
+And when you're on the right track, always think ETC because the requirements may change sooner than you think.

 # Good-enough software